 About Fairtrade and Fair Trade

-BAFTS’ members sell a range of fairly-traded goods, which come from three different and distinct fair trade channels.
+BAFTS’ members sell a range of fairly-traded goods, which come from different and distinct fair trade channels.

 1. The FLO (FAIRTRADE) Mark

 2. WFTO members

 1. According to the Fairtrade Foundation in 2013, 89% of the British public recognised the FLO (FAIRTRADE) Mark.
 Fairtrade (one word) relates specifically to products certified with this Mark, which tends to relate to commodities such as tea, coffee, bananas, sugar, cotton, rice, flowers, cocoa and chocolate and products containing these ingredients.

 “WFTO’s mission is to enable producers to improve their livelihoods and communities through Fair Trade.
 WFTO is the global network and advocate for Fair Trade, ensuring producer voices are heard.
 The interest of producers, especially small farmers and artisans, is the main focus in all the policies, governance, structures and decision making within the WFTO.”

 WFTO is the home of fair traders: producers, marketers, exporters, importers, wholesalers and retailers that demonstrate 100% commitment to Fair Trade and apply the 10 WFTO Principles of Fair Trade in their daily operations.
 Approximately 65% of WFTO Members Are Based In The South (That Is: Asia, The Middle East, Africa And South America).
 The works and achievements of its members make WFTO a global authority on Fair Trade and a guardian of Fair Trade values and principles.
 BAFTS is recognised by WFTO as a national network organisation in the UK.

 In 2013, WFTO members approved the inception of a Guarantee system which covers all aspects of the fair trade supply chain.
 This system aims to be a trustworthy Fair Trade recognition system predominantly for handicrafts.